avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For standalone networks like the Avalanche Primary Network, this is done by connecting to a hardcoded [set](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json) of trusted bootstrappers to then discover new peers.
 Ethereum calls their set [bootnodes](https://ethereum.org/developers/docs/nodes-and-clients/bootnodes).

-By separating Subnet Validators from Primary Network validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network validators.
+By separating Subnet Validators from Primary Network Validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network Validators.
 However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping Subnet Validator IPs.
 Subnets will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.

 ### New Registration Flow